The 8 Best Vacuums That Make Cleaning Stairs Feel Nearly Effortless

 There are many different types of vacuum cleaners on the market, so trying to figure out which are the best for stairs can be a bit overwhelming.
-To help out, we scoured thousands of customer reviews and rounded up eight models that are actually worth buying.
-From top-rated brands like Dyson, Shark, and Bissell, these are the best vacuums for stairs in 2021:
+To help you find the best option for your stairs, we researched the top options on the market, considering their weight, style (handheld, upright, stick, etc.), ease of use, battery life (if cordless), and overall value.

 When shopping for vacuum cleaners for stairs, there are a few factors to consider before making your decision.
 Size is one of the most important things to think about, especially when you have to carry a vacuum up and down staircases.
 Some of the best vacuums for stairs are portable handheld models, while others are lightweight stick vacuums.
 Upright models are usually heavier and bulkier, but their stronger suction easily removes dirt from deep within carpets and rugs.
 If you want a handheld vacuum (or a stick vacuum that converts to handheld), look for one with a motorized brush head.
 This type of attachment rotates to help remove dust and debris that's stuck in the carpet.

 Then, decide whether you want a cordless or corded vacuum.
 A majority of the models on this list are cordless—this eliminates the risk of tripping on wires or being limited by wall outlets, but their batteries can die quickly when used on higher settings.
 On the other hand, corded vacuums have the added benefit of never running low on battery since they're always plugged into a power source.